Now Reading

 What’s the point of visiting any town that’s not quintessentially Tasmanian when you think about it?
 Bicheno is here to give you the local Tasmanian experience that you simply can’t miss!

-Located on the eastern coast of Tasmania, the Bicheno village is home only to a thousand people at the most.
 One of the top things to do in Tasmania is scuba diving, and you must check out the Governor’s Island Marine Reserve, where you will be able to witness some of the best Australian diving!

 Don’t forget to check out Diamond Island, a type of rocky outcropping located near the shore – the only way you can access the island is through a thin sandbar.